Legal Framework for Social Care

 Description

 This module will introduce students to the Irish legal framework as it pertains to social care work.
-Topics covered will include the sources of Irish law, the Irish court system and legal personnel, as well as various aspects of the law as it applies to the Social Care profession.
+It will introduce students to some of the relevant core proficiencies of social care as set out in Corú's Standards of Proficiency for Social Care.
+Topics covered will include the sources of Irish law, the Irish court system and legal personnel, and other aspects of the law, as they apply to the social care profession.

 This is an ab initio module: no prior knowledge of law is assumed.